Last Updated on January 10, 2024 by foxintheforest

 Can I Use My America the Beautiful Parks Pass?

 Yes, you can get in with your America the Beautiful Annual Pass.
-The fee breaks down to a $14 reservation fee and a $2 processing fee.
-You will still need a timed entry pass to enter the Brainard Lake Recreation Area.
+However, you’ll still need a timed entry pass.

 Simply select “add a pass” at checkout and input your pass info to get $14 off of your reservation price.